Extensional Taylor Expansion: Introduction

+\paragraph{A characterization of \(\Hs\).} Given the constructions we have outlined, one can reasonably consider the extensional resource calculus as a language of (non-necessarily normal) finite approximants of Nakajima trees, much like ordinary resource terms for Böhm trees.
+We are indeed confident that an analogue of \cref{eqn:TayExpBT}, where one replaces ordinary Taylor expansion with extensional Taylor expansion, and Böhm trees with Nakajima trees, could be established.
+But our point is precisely that the technicalities of dealing with infinite \(η\)-expansion in the already infinite Böhm trees can be avoided, and that this kind of technology can profitably be replaced with Taylor expansion.

+In support of this claim, we characterize the \(λ\)-theory \(\eqExtTay\) induced by the normalization of extensional Taylor expansion, in \cref{section:Hs}.
+That \(\eqExtTay\) is indeed a \(λ\)-theory follows from the inductive definition of Taylor expansion and the simulation of \(β\)-reduction, like in the ordinary case.
+It is moreover extensional, thanks to the simulation of \(η\)-reduction, and sensible, thanks to a variant of \cref{lemma:taylor:solvable}, that we establish essentially in the same way -- although, like for substitution, extensional Taylor expansion does not commute with head reduction on the nose.

+Finally, we show that \(\eqExtTay\) is nothing but $\Hs$, the greatest consistent sensible $λ$-theory.
+The proof is naturally based on a separability argument, showing that \(\eqExtTay\)-distinct terms can be separated by a context, sending one of them to a head normalizable term, and the other one to a non-solvable one.
+Thanks to the properties of Taylor expansion, we are able to reason on the structure of resource terms, which allows us to adapt a well-known proof of separability for \(η\)-distinct \(β\)-normal forms \cite[Chapter 5]{krivine}: that we can do so, instead of having to reason on infinite objects, is a testimony of the applicability of extensional Taylor expansion.

-Taylor expansion has profoundly renewed the approximation theory of the $λ$-calculus by providing a quantitative alternative to order-based approximation techniques, such as Scott continuity and Böhm trees \cite{DBLP:journals/pacmpl/BarbarossaM20}.
-Extensional Taylor expansion enjoys similar advantages: e.g., to exhibit models of $\Hs$, it is now sufficient to provide a model of the extensional resource calculus.
-We apply this strategy to give a new, elementary proof of a result by Manzonetto \cite{DBLP:conf/mfcs/Manzonetto09}: $\Hs$ is the $λ$-theory induced by a well-chosen reflexive object in the relational model of the $λ$-calculus \cite{DBLP:conf/csl/BucciarelliEM07}.
+This characterization moreover allows us to revisit previous results about \(\Hs\) -- or Nakajima trees, which are canonical representatives for \(\Hs\) \cite[Exercise 19.4.4]{DBLP:books/daglib/0067558}.
+E.g., to exhibit a model of $\Hs$, it becomes sufficient to provide a model of the extensional resource calculus.
+Illustrating this strategy, \cref{section:rel} gives a new proof of a result by Manzonetto \cite{DBLP:conf/mfcs/Manzonetto09}: $\Hs$ is the $λ$-theory induced by a well-chosen reflexive object \(\RelTypes\) in the relational model of the simply typed $λ$-calculus \cite{DBLP:conf/csl/BucciarelliEM07}.